Prisons in Russia: History

 In 2011, under the presidency of Dimitri Medvedev the reform of criminal law was implemented which reduced minimal prison terms for significant number of crimes to two months.

 In 2013 the Pussy Riot activist Nadezhda Tolokonnikova wrote a public letter which drew international attention to prison conditions in Russia.
 Ilya Shablinsky, a member of the presidential human-rights council who audited her prison, found conditions close to those of "slave labour".
 Auditors found women prisoners working 14 hours a day with one day off a month.

 Prisons were divided into the "red" (run by prison authorities) and the "black" (administered by inmates).
 According to The Economist (2013) change would demand a deeper reform of the police and the courts.

-During the full-scale Russian invasion of Ukraine that began in 2022, Russia has recruited substantial numbers of convicts from its prisons into Russian penal military units, both through the Wagner Group and through official government units like Storm-Z and Storm-V.
+During the Russian invasion of Ukraine that began in 2022, Russia has recruited substantial numbers of convicts from its prisons into Russian penal military units, both through the Wagner Group and through official government units like Storm-Z and Storm-V.